cocos/cocos-engine/EngineErrorMap.md

 Failed to set shading scale, director.root is invalid.

+### 1221

+Setting orientation is not supported yet.

 ### 1300

 %s is not in the model pool and cannot be destroyed by destroyModel.